This post may contain affiliate links. Please see my disclosure policy for details.

 It then pulls into port right outside Abu Simbel.
 The cruise ship is called Odyssey’s unlimited and they run regular tours.

-Tours aren’t cheap at a couple of thousand dollars, but it’s a luxury 5* cruise and you can check rates available here.
+Tours aren’t cheap at a couple of thousand dollars, but it’s a luxury 5* cruise and you can check the rates available on the MS Mayfair here

 Aswan to Abu Simbel by private taxi